Skip to main content

 Department of Internal Medicine System Summary

-The University of Utah’s Department of Internal Medicine advances health through excellence in each of its core domains—education, patient care, and discovery—by inspiring an engaged, diverse membership, and trainees, encouraging innovative thinking, and building collaborative partnerships.
+The University of Utah’s Department of Internal Medicine advances health through excellence in each of its core domains—education, patient care, and discovery—by inspiring an engaged, wide-ranged membership, and trainees, encouraging innovative thinking, and building collaborative partnerships.

 imed-department-statistics